 Athletic Trainer Emeritus

-Rick “Griff” Griffin, 61, began his career in sports medicine as a teacher/athletic trainer at Winston Churchill High School in Eugene, Ore. in 1977.
+Rick “Griff” Griffin, 63 began his career in sports medicine as a teacher/athletic trainer at Winston Churchill High School in Eugene, Ore. in 1977.
 A native of Brigham City, Utah, Griffin moved to professional baseball in 1978 when he became an athletic trainer for the Eugene Emeralds, a Cincinnati Reds Minor League affiliate.
-In 1981, Griffin became a full- time athletic trainer for the Seattle-based Sports Medicine Clinic, before accepting the posi- tion of head athletic trainer for the Seattle Mariners in 1983.
-In May of 2015 Griffin worked his 5,000th game for the Mariners.
-A member of the NATA, ACSM, and the NWATS, Griffin has served as PBATS American League Athletic Trainer Representative from 1989-95, and worked at the MLB All-Star games in 1987, 1995, 2001, and 2010.
-He toured Japan with the Major League All-Stars in 1996 and lectured in Japan in 1994, 1995, 1998, 2000, 2001, 2002, 2014 and 2015.
+In 1981, Griffin became a full-time athletic trainer for the Seattle-based Sports Medicine Clinic, before accepting the position of head athletic trainer for the Seattle Mariners in 1983.
+In August of 2017 Griffin worked his 5,500th game for the Mariners.
+A member of the NATA whose involvement includes JATO \PBATS liaison and incoming Chairman of the NATA Hall of Fame Committee.
+He is also a member of the ACSM, and the NWATS, Griffin served as PBATS American League Athletic Trainer Representative from 1989-95, and worked at the MLB All-Star games in 1987, 1995, 2001, and 2010.
+He toured Japan with the Major League All-Stars in 1996 and has lectured in Japan in 1994, 1995, 1998, 2000-2002, 2014-2018.
 Griffin provides health care to the Montana Pro Rodeo Circuit Finals and is an avid hunter and fisherman.
-He lives in Bothell, Wash.
+He lives in Bothell, Washington with his wife Rachel.